"GetoutRavi" posters crop up in TN; BJP hits back with banners hailing him | Politics

 Stalin's son and state Minister Udhayanidhi hailed what happened in the Assembly on Monday and said it was an ''unprecedented event'' in the history of the House.

-''Normally our leader (Stalin) makes the opposition run with his replies (in the assembly) but this time he made the governor run,'' he quipped at an event.
+''Normally our leader (Stalin) makes the opposition run with his replies (in the assembly) but this time he made the governor run,'' he quipped at an event, in an apparent reference to Ravi staging a walking out from the Assembly on Monday.

 Stalin will be the first CM to voice concern whenever ''our rights'' are affected, he added.